hyperledger-gerrit-archive/fabric-sdk-node/docs/tutorials/transaction-commit-events.md

 ### Plug-in event handlers

-If behavior not provided by the default event handling strategies is required, it is possible to implement your own event handling.
+If behavior is required that is not provided by the default event handling strategies, it is possible to implement your own event handling.
 This is achieved by specifying your own factory function as the event handling strategy.
 The factory function should return a *transaction event handler* object and take two parameters: